ParksDevelopment/2Pocket/README.md

 The PCB has a footprint of 185mm x 71mm x 1.6mm which does not give a ton of room for the case but it is hard to scale it down much without giving up keys or making the wiring much more complicated.
 To order the case go to the PCB folder in this repo and then go to the production folder in there. that includes the gerber files as well as the BOM and POS files needed to order from jlcpbc.
 The original kicad project is there as well so if you need to regenerate the files that should be possible. the BOM will only inclued the parts I list as not soldered by hand. in addition double check the position of the ADXL345s. they should always be oriented so pin one is on the side closer to the Xiao board.
 Once the board is ordered just snap it in the middle and trim off any parts left over on the side.
 Then solder the remaining part on.

-I am pretty happy with the pcb but there are 2 bi changes I would make:
+I am pretty happy with the pcb but there are 2 big changes I would make:

 1. I would wire the ncf pins on the xiao to the interupt pins on the adxl345.
 The ncf pins can act as extra gpio pins with some software changes and connecting them to the adxl345 would let me do things like shake to undo or stop any keystrokes if it detects the board has been knocked off. this stuff could still be done as is but I would need to check often and it would hurt the battery.
 2. I could include a coulple mounting holes.
 I got by ok without them but some holes that are purely for helping connect it to the case would open up how you can design the case quite a bit.